InternetOfPeers/test-gas-costs/README.md

 # Test gas costs

-This repo is a support for the answer to the question [_What is the most gas efficient way to get the value of a bit in an unsigned integer?_](https://ethereum.stackexchange.com/questions/118140/what-is-the-most-gas-efficient-way-to-get-the-value-of-a-bit-in-an-unsigned-inte/118392?noredirect=1#comment141322_118392) posted on StackExchange.
+This repo is a support for the answers to the questions [_What is the most gas efficient way to get the value of a bit in an unsigned integer?_](https://ethereum.stackexchange.com/questions/118140/what-is-the-most-gas-efficient-way-to-get-the-value-of-a-bit-in-an-unsigned-inte/118392?noredirect=1#comment141322_118392) and [_What are the pros and cons of emitting events vs return statements?_](https://ethereum.stackexchange.com/questions/119720/what-are-the-pros-and-cons-of-emitting-events-vs-return-statements) posted on StackExchange.

 Please don't take it as an example of good programming, it is just a very raw and fast way to test gas costs ;)